A popular metaphor to explain optimism is the concept of ”glass half full.”

 This activity primarily concentrates on the difference between positive thinking and negative thinking.

 The participants in this practice move between two chairs and embody their pessimistic and optimistic selves each time.
-The test administrator asks situational questions and requests the respondent to imagine himself thinking negative and positive about it.
+The exercise administrator asks situational questions and requests the respondents to imagine themselves thinking negatively and positively.

-As the respondent switches from optimistic to pessimistic thoughts, he changes position between the two chairs.
+As the respondents switch from optimistic to pessimistic thoughts, they change position between the two chairs.
 At the end of the session, the respondents come up with their experiences of positive and negative thinking and evaluate which pattern of thought made them feel better.